yzhaoo/qtcipy/README.md

 # Installation

-You need to have Julia installed in your computer, and the libraries QuanticsTCI, QuanticsGrids, PyCall that you can be installed with using Pkg; Pkg.add("QuanticsTCI") ; Pkg.add("PyCall") ; Pkg.add("QuanticsGrids")
+You need to have Julia installed in your computer, and the libraries QuanticsTCI, QuanticsGrids, and PyCall that can be installed with using Pkg; Pkg.add("QuanticsTCI") ; Pkg.add("PyCall") ; Pkg.add("QuanticsGrids")

 Your Python distribution need to have Julia installed, that can be done with